GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

     * This information is provided to the user on the first section of the first page
 * I want to test if the user can browse a catalogue of dogs available for adoption at the shelter.
     * This is an option in the navigation menu and is displayed on the home page.
 Functionality of the prev and next buttons also means user can quickly move from profile to profile.
-* I want to test that the user can apply to adop a dog.
+* I want to test that the user can apply to adopt a dog.
     * Application form is accessible directly from the navigation bar or from any dogs profile
 * I want to test that the user has access to our contact details and social network links.
     * This is available to the user in the footer section, which is on every page on the site